IBM-Bluemix-Docs/mobilefoundation/delivering_mfp_apps_using_ibm_cloud_devops.md

 * Configure GitHub tool for **GitHub server address**, **repository type**, and **repository URL**.
 * You can create a new repository, fork, clone or use an existing repository.

-   In the following example we use GitHub server as "[https://github.com](http://github.com/){: external}", repository type as *Existing* and Repository URL as *https://github.com/sagar20896/mfp-devops-20181210030116092*.
+   In the following example, GitHub server as "[https://github.com](http://github.com/){: external}", repository type as *Existing* and Repository URL as *https:// github .com/sagar20896/mfp-devops-20181210030116092* is used.

    ![configuring_toolchain](images/p03_configuring_toolchain.png "Configure the Integration screen showing GitHub server, Repository type, and Repository URL fields")